Kenite hypothesis: Criticism

+Several assertions of Kenite hypothesis have been disputed by scholars.

-The Kenite hypothesis is not without its faults.
-A Midianite–Kenite origin for the Yahweh cult has obvious implications for ethnic origins, specifically the origins of Judah, and raises the further question of how this cult came to be adopted by the early Israelite settlers in the central Palestinian highlands.
+There is little-to-no evidence of significant interaction between the southern and central Levant during the timeframe when the Israelite religion would have crystallized; in fact, the only cultural diffusion discernible during this time period came from ancient Egypt, and even then there is no evidence that the actual cultic practices of Palestine or Midian changed at all.
+As summarized by Tebes (2021), "[d]uring this period, there is no evidence of contacts between the local semi-pastoral societies with the Israelite (or proto-Israelite) population settling down in the central highlands of Palestine, not to mention the transmission of religious ideas."
+Furthermore, a Midianite–Kenite origin for the Yahweh cult has obvious implications for ethnic origins, specifically the origins of Judah, and raises the further question of how this cult came to be adopted by the early Israelite settlers in the central Palestinian highlands.
 The theory postulated that the Judahites were part of an Arabian trade league of numerous clans that ended up migrating north to Palestine, however in the 250 years that have passed since this explanation was offered, a number of genetic and archeological studies have concluded that the people that would become the Israelites originated in Canaan.

 Other critics disagree with the attribution of the Kenites to Cain.
 A. H. Sayce, for instance, points out the Hebrew form of the singular "Kenite" (Hebrew: קֵינִי Qeiniy), is identical or strikingly similar to Aramaic words meaning "smith", an etymology which forgoes the implied connection of metallurgy to Cain and his descendants and instead attaches it directly and unambiguously to the craft.
 The definition of the term Qinim as "metalsmiths" or "people of Qayin" are equally coherent.